Rhian Brewster: 'I've never seen a player like him before'

 - From the section Football

-Whatever else Liverpool forward Rhian Brewster does in his career, he has already achieved something remarkable.
+Whatever else Rhian Brewster does in his career, he has already achieved something remarkable.

-Two successive hat-tricks at a major Fifa tournament - the second in a semi-final in front of 63,881 spectators - has got the football world buzzing and has transformed this 17-year-old into a headline act before he has even kicked a ball at senior club level.
+Two successive hat-tricks for England at a major Fifa tournament - the second in a semi-final in front of 63,881 spectators - has got the football world buzzing and has transformed this 17-year-old into a headline act before he has even kicked a ball at senior club level.

-The footballer from Chadwell Heath, whose hero was Arsenal's Thierry Henry, now leads the race for the 'golden boot' at the Under-17 World Cup going into Saturday's final against Spain.
+The Liverpool striker, whose hero was Arsenal's Thierry Henry, now leads the race for the 'golden boot' at the Under-17 World Cup before Saturday's final against Spain.

 With the hype surrounding him, has he got the character to make the next step?
 And how good can he be?